Last Christmas I made some fabulous illuminated bottle lights for my home. I loved them so much I thought why not make some DIY Halloween lights too.

 It's the cork string lights that make this project.
 By using these lights there is no need to drill into the glass bottles.
 You can use this method to make illuminated bottles for other holidays, such as Christmas and Valentines.

-If you want something a bit different for Halloween instead of the usual orange and black colors, then check out this illuminated pink neon DIY skull decor.
-These Halloween bottles featured under B in the A to Z of upcycling.
+If you want something different for Halloween instead of the usual orange and black colours, check out this illuminated pink neon DIY skull decor.
+Or these Scandinavian DIY Halloween felt decorations.
+Or, for an eco-friendly holiday, these upcycled Halloween ideas.

-For more affordable Halloween crafts visit cheapandthriftyliving.com
+For more affordable Halloween crafts, visit cheapandthriftyliving.com.

 Debbee